Ezequiel21/automation-exercise/readme.md

 * Pushing limitations in the various forms
 * A long etc.

 To move forward with the task I decided to simply automate the whole flow as one happy path test while doing basic validations.
+I am adding validations and steps as part of the POM pages since this is a small project, but normally for long term projects I would separate them in other files.

+## Pages

+I decided to initialize the pages in a different file to avoid having to call them in every test suite.
+Then I extended the basic playwright
+"test" class to contain them.
+This saves a lot of code specially in tests covering multiple pages.

+## Data

+I generated most of the data randomly at runtime with faker library, and created some generic functions to easily create it depending on common contexts.
+The approach to data is always extremely dependent on the nature of the project, environments, CI pipelines, etc. i.e. I am hardcoding the web URL as this is the only one, but further abstraction would be required if we ran tests in 3 different envs for example.
+In that case I would divide the data in env dependent files (CI, DEV, QA, STAGING, etc)

 ## Steps